But what happens in Parsifal ?

 ther commentators disagree to a lesser or greater extent with the views expressed above.

-Ulrike Kienzle, in a perceptive study of Parsifal entitled Das Weltüberwindungswerk, takes another view of
+Ulrike Kienzle, in a perceptive study of Parsifal entitled Das Weltüberwindungswerk, takes another view

-see the spear as a metaphor for what Schopenhauer called
+possible to see the spear as a metaphor for what Schopenhauer called

 ccording to Schopenhauer our individual existence is only